 The New London Plan has recognised a wider variety of public spaces in its definition of the public realm to include internal, semi-internal and elevated spaces.
-DK-CM were commissioned by the Greater London Authority to produce a design guide for new and emerging spaces fit into this definition.
+DK-CM were commissioned by the Greater London Authority to produce a design guide for new and emerging spaces that fit into this definition.

 The project began with a thorough analysis of the spaces which currently exist in London, which included spaces such as railway concourses, shopping mall arcades and skygardens.
 The design guide then responded directly to the lessons learnt from these existing space with an eight chapter design guide to inform the design of new expanded definition spaces, covering themes such as access and connectedness, ecology and environmental impact, ownership and wellbeing.